wakebit/laravel-cycle/README.md

 Classes will be resolved by DI container.
 Default pipeline you can see [here](https://github.com/wakebit/cycle-bridge/blob/v1.x/src/Schema/Config/SchemaConfig.php#L32) in the bridge package.

 # Notes
-- We don't have a plan to create Laravel Facades, magic helpers, etc. You are free to create their yourself if you need this.
+- We don't have a plan to create Laravel Facades, magic helpers, etc. You can create them yourself if you need to.

 # Credits
 - [Cycle ORM](https://github.com/cycle), PHP DataMapper ORM and Data Modelling Engine by SpiralScout.